|Jessica Goforth (#46514540)|

 Mount Olivet Catholic Cemetery: Over 140,000 burials.
 Please contact Saint Casimir Cemetery regarding burial records:

-Oak Woods Cemetery: Over 900 photo requests.
-The cemetery office will not do multiple burial location searches, and only releases burial information to family members.
+Oak Woods Cemetery: The cemetery office will not do multiple burial location searches, and only releases burial information to family members.
 There may be a fee.
 Contact: 773-288-3800

 Read Dunning Memorial Park: Approximately 38,000 burials, no headstones.
 This location served as Chicago's Potter's Field from the 1850s to the 1920s.
 Re-discovered in the late 1980s, it is now a small memorial park.

-Rosehill Cemetery: Over 200,000 burials and over 600 photo requests.
+Rosehill Cemetery: Over 200,000 burials.
 Unfortunately, the cemetery management does not allow photographs.
 I can't fulfill photo requests for this cemetery.

 Saint Boniface Catholic Cemetery: Over 90,000 burials.
 Please contact Calvary Cemetery regarding burial records: